vivaria/edisonrul.ing/docs/source/cards/j/jester-confit.md

 ### Card Rulings

 ●The Summon Effect does not start a Chain.
-●The ●This effect targets 1 face-up monster your opponent controls.
+●This effect targets 1 face-up monster your opponent controls.
 ●If either “Jester Confit” or the target is not face-up on the field, neither is returned to the hand.
 ●If your opponent has no face-up monsters.
 This effect activates, but no cards return to the hand.
 ●If your opponent takes control of this card, they activates this effect during your End Phase.